 Will you come and listen?

 Man-centered preaching is focused on giving you more of you.
 God, if ever mentioned, is marginalized or used only as a means to an end.
 It is about self-glory by self-achievement through self-power.
 God-centered preaching, on the other hand, is God-glorifying, Christ-focused, Spirit-empowered, faith-strengthening preaching.
 And I resolved to preach with these God-centered convictions.
 You can’t sway me to do otherwise.
-I will not result to gimmicks or entertainment just to fill this place with a lot of people.
-I would rather have in this room a hundred people full of the presence of God than a thousand people who are full of themselves.
+I will not resort to gimmicks or entertainment just to fill our church with a lot of people.
+I would rather have in our church gathering a hundred people full of the presence of God than a thousand people who are full of themselves.

 How about you?
 If you are hungry for God, if you feel that that’s what’s lacking in your life, that you want more of God, then come every Sunday and listen to God’s Word.
 Then, invite others to come.
 Tell them, “You may not like what you will hear.
 But I guarantee you, it is what you need.
 Now and for eternity.
 So, will you come and listen with me?”